 - Identify emerging prevention policy issues through networking with other community, state, and national organizations.

-- Represent DCADV at meetings and collaborate with partners on local and statewide issue task forces, work groups, and committees to improve economic opportunities for women and promote prevention efforts.
+- Represent DCADV at meetings and collaborate with partners on local and statewide issue task forces, work groups, and committees to promote economic justice and prevention efforts.

-- Write reports and other documents related to DCADV’s RPE project.
+- Write reports and other documents, such as fact sheets, policy briefs, and/or model policies, related to DCADV’s RPE project.

 - Perform other duties as assigned.